j22shelton/GIF/README.md

 Click on a city button to generate up to 10 GIPHY animated Images for each city!

 When the user clicks the GIF again, it stops playing.

-You may need to click "load unsafe scripts" in order for this app to work properly.
+### You may need to click "load unsafe scripts" in the top right of your browser in order for this app to work properly.

 Technology utilized: HTML, CSS, Javascript, J-Query, GIPHY API